-TAMPA, Fla. — A Tampa man is charged with aggravated cruelty to animals after being accused of killing one of his family member's six-year-old dog.
+TAMPA, Fla. — A Tampa man is charged with aggravated cruelty to animals after being accused of killing a family member's six-year-old dog.

 The Tampa Police Department (TPD) announced on May 13 that officers arrested 37-year-old Christopher Malone on May 12 after the death of a four-pound chihuahua named Rufus.